 Change of Status

 **Students seeking to change status within the U.S. should speak to the ISO first.
 Change of status applications can take 6-12 months and the applicant must maintain an appropriate legal status that would permit university studies throughout the application process.
 For this reason changing status within the U.S. is strongly discouraged.
-You should plan to obtain F or J status though travel.
+You should plan to obtain F or J status through travel.

 Applications to change to F-1 or J-1status may be filed by matriculating international students who are residing in the U.S. in a qualifying nonimmigrant status.
 All other students must apply for a visa stamp abroad.

 Applicants for change of status should not travel abroad after their application is filed without first consulting the ISO.
 Travel while any change of status is pending is considered an abandonment of the application, and may lead to termination of status gained through travel.